AndroidModLoader/JPatch/README.md

  - Along with ForceDXT, ForceETC and ForcePVR been added
  - mrx.enginner: Fix Xclipse using DXT (without even supporting it)
  - Fully fixed UV animations (UVAnim)
+ - Stop criminals screaming when they run away from cops
+ - **AFK/Idle camera!**

 **Since v1.9**
  - A small optimisation for textures loading speed (hashing function)